 Motion sickness in VR

 Motion sickness, also known as simulator sickness or cyber sickness, commonly occurs when using virtual reality and mixed reality technologies (VR / XR) if the quality of the experience is not high enough.
-The symptoms of motion sickness include nausea, disorientation, discomfort, eye strain, and drowsiness.
+The most common symptoms of motion sickness include nausea, disorientation, discomfort, eye strain, and drowsiness.

 Motion sickness in VR does not require actual movement to occur: the perceived motion in the VR simulation is enough to trigger it.